 Explain your PhD in just three minutes

-Take part in this year's Three Minute Thesis (3MT®) to develop valuable communication skills and showcase your research PhD and why it matters.
+Take part in the Three Minute Thesis (3MT®) competition and develop valuable communication skills

 An 80,000-word PhD would normally take nine hours to present.
 The Three Minute Thesis (3MT®) competition, developed by The University of Queensland (UQ), challenges doctoral students to do it in three minutes using just one slide and no props!